chcly/MockVM/Codes.md

 ### add R0, R1, ADDR

-Dereferences the memory address in R1 that was previously loaded from ADDR then places it in RO.
+Dereferences the memory address in R1 that was previously loaded from ADDR then places it in R0.

 ```asm
     adrp x0, string